 Is Amazon Prime Worth It?

-We’ve been Amazon Prime members for the last few years, and for the most part, its made financial sense for us.
-We make plenty of purchases on Amazon and when Christmas time comes, the two-day free shipping it includes is amazing for last-minute shopping.
+We’ve been Amazon Prime members for the last few years, and for the most part, it’s made financial sense for us.
+I love watching movies on Amazon Prime Video, although I have to admit, I’ve only just found out how to change country on amazon prime!
+There are loads of good TV series that we enjoy watching on there too, so I think we get our money’s worth out of our subscription.
+It’s meant that we don’t use Netflix as much and at one point, we were even considering canceling our Netflix subscription because of this!
+We also make plenty of purchases on Amazon and when Christmas time comes, the two-day free shipping it includes is amazing for last-minute shopping.

 At $79 per year (under $7 a month), Prime is reasonable for anyone who would ordinarily spend that much per month on shipping costs – especially because membership includes thousands of free streaming media titles (similar to Netflix) and roughly 500,000 free Kindle ebooks.
 So if you shop on Amazon frequently, enjoy streaming media, and read a lot of books, this is a good deal.